Clint Boling: Professional career

-Boling was selected by the Cincinnati Bengals with the 101st overall pick in the 2011 NFL Draft.
+Boling was selected by the Cincinnati Bengals in the fourth round with the 101st overall pick in the 2011 NFL draft.
 He played in five games with three starts his rookie year before earning the starting job the following season.

 Boling signed a 5-year, $26 million contract extension with the Bengals on March 10, 2015.

 Boling was placed on injured reserve on December 26, 2016, after dealing with a separated shoulder since Week 4.

 Since his second year as a pro in 2012, Boling has started every game he's played in for the Bengals, 106 consecutive games through the 2018 season.

 On July 15, 2019, Boling announced his retirement from the NFL after eight seasons.
 He was the team's starting left guard from 2012-2018 and appeared in 114 career games (including playoffs) with 112 starts.

 Personal life

 Boling is the son of Jay and Debbie Boling.
 He married his wife, Kelly (Lewis), in 2015.
 They met at the University of Georgia.
-They have an 80-pound chocolate lab named Mac.